allister-grange/terraform-associate-guide-003/README.md

 For each point under a topic I will make a drop down question, along with sub questions so that the topic can be learnt off of my notes.
 You can then take a look into the `cards.md` file to build up your spaced repetition deck off of the notes.

+Please bear in mind that in the notes I am directly studying towards the **exam objectives** so that I can most efficiently pass the exam.
+These notes are not exhaustive and do not properly cover the topics/headings that may be associated with them; they are a direct means of passing the Terraform Associate Certification.
+As such, you may need a basic understanding of Terraform before starting the study guide.

 ## Motivation

 I want to [study in public]().
 My motivation is twofold.
 Firstly, I believe I will be more fastidious in my writing if the results of my studying are out there in the open, and secondly I hope that this document can help somebody else wanting to pass the Terraform exam relatively quickly.